Why Mirror Swaps Cause Camera Issues on GM Vehicles — And Why Calibration Often Fails

 How Camera Calibration Normally Works

-On many GM vehicles, camera calibration is performed automatically by driving the vehicle under normal conditions.
+On many GM vehicles, camera calibration is performed automatically during normal driving.
 The system uses vehicle motion, reference points, and environmental data to align camera positioning and finalize setup.

-When the camera processing configuration matches the installed hardware, this process completes normally and camera features operate as expected.
+When the camera processing configuration matches the installed hardware, this process completes normally and camera features operate as intended.

 Why Calibration Fails After a Mirror Swap